Jbleezy/BO1-Reimagined/README.md

 * Unupgraded: permamently makes the Director calm when shot at him
 * Enemies that are shot will now target the closest enemy to them
 * Enemy's heads will explode if they get too close to a human enemy
-* Human enemy lasts for 10 second unupgraded, 15 seconds upgraded
+* Human enemy lasts for 10 seconds unupgraded, 15 seconds upgraded
 * Owner of VR-11 gets 50% of any points that the player who they shot earns for its duration (previously 75%)

 #### Wave Gun
-* 50 points for each kill
+* Gives 50 points for each kill

 #### Winter's Howl
 * Minimum damage: 500 unupgraded, 1000 upgraded